 Fabric: printed Tencel/linen (front) and unprinted cotton (back)

-Color: the base cloth is white and the ink is black.
+Color: the base cloth is tangerine and the ink is antique white.
 The back of the cushion is black.

 Purchasing items made from hand-printed fabric supports Aboriginal artists (who get a royalty) and also creates a livelihood for the printers and sewers.